-How to screen tenants the right way
+How to screen tenants

-Everyone deserves a fair chance to find a home
+Everyone deserves a fair chance

 Single parent, six children, declined despite meeting every financial requirement

-An Aboriginal woman applying for a four-bedroom rental in a regional town was declined even though she could pay the bond and had proof of sufficient income.
+An Aboriginal woman applying for a four-bedroom rental was declined even though she could pay the bond and had proof of sufficient income.
 The agent later indicated the landlord was concerned the property was not large enough and that her child with a behavioural disability would damage it.
 After a complaint was lodged with the Anti-Discrimination Commission, conciliation resulted in the landlord agreeing to lease her the property.
 The income was fine.
 The concern was the family.

 Source: Anti-Discrimination NSW case study (name changed to protect privacy)